 Here is a thought, when the first mother of our species was ‘created’, it was done so by the organised communication and cooperation of about forty trillion cells to form a ‘mass’ that is a human mammal with all the operational functions that we think of as making us distinctively human.
 Those cells are combinations of chemical elements, almost 2/3 is the hydrogen element, 1/4 is oxygen, and about 1/10 is carbon.
 Different combinations form different types of life and different levels of ‘intelligence’.
 But what are the cells made up of?

 In order to understand how we humans came to be, first we have to understand exactly what ‘mass’ is in its ‘dead form’, before it comes to life, and what is involved in the mechanics of forming it.
 I will start with our solar system, I could keep going out further but our own solar system is far enough to make a point.
 So we start with the biggest bit of mass in our solar system which is, of course, the sun.
 Then we step down then to Jupiter the next biggest bit of mass, skip over a couple and make your way down to earth, and within earth we have rocks.
 And what is all this mass made up of?
 It is all molecules and they all work as a team to form a mass of something.
 And so it is with every lump of mass in the solar system, from pebbles to planets to a sun, everything of mass has a molecular structure.
 For perspective, about 40 billion, billion molecules would make an object the size of a marble.
 Molecules are building blocks of various chemical elements and different combinations of molecules produce different types of mass.
 When molecules organise themselves into cells then matter evolves from inorganic mass to organic, living mass.
+Of interest, the cells in a human body are dying and being replaced constantly so that every seven years every cell in our body has been replaced.
+And yet we are still the same person.
+The cells are just the organic components that contribute to the evolution of the body.

 But going backwards, what makes up molecules?
 Well that, of course, is our old friend the atom.
 The ancient Greek philosopher Democritus first theorised that all matter would continually be divisible until it gets down to a point where it could no longer be divisible and that point he called an atom.
 ‘Atom’ literally means indivisible.
 The atom is the building block of the universe and is the smallest particle into which an element can be divided without losing its identity.
 When you start trying to interfere with the structure of atoms, kaboom!
 Because the atom does contain sub atomic particles which are negative charges (electrons), positive charges (protons) and neutrons which act like a glue holding all the electrons together.
 Without neutrons the negatively charged electrons would repel each other and fly apart.
 You can see the effect of this if you futilely try to push the two north poles of a magnet together.
 The balance of electrons and protons also determines if two mass objects repel or attract each other.
 You walking into a brick wall is the result of strong repulsion, putting your hand into a bowl of water had far less repulsion.